 Colossians 3:9 instructs Christians, “Do not lie to one another, since you have put off the old man with his deeds.”

-1 John 2:21: I have not written to you because you do not know the truth, but because you know it, and that no lie is of the truth.
+1 John 2:21 says, “I have not written to you because you do not know the truth, but because you know it, and that no lie is of the truth.”

-Revelation 21:8: [T]he cowardly, unbelieving, abominable, murderers, sexually immoral, sorcerers, idolaters, and all liars shall have their part in the lake which burns with fire and brimstone, which is the second death.
+Revelation 21:8 declares, “[T]he cowardly, unbelieving, abominable, murderers, sexually immoral, sorcerers, idolaters, and all liars shall have their part in the lake which burns with fire and brimstone, which is the second death.”

-For example, Genesis 20 indicates that Abraham, a man known for his strong faith in God, was deceptive when he failed to inform King Abimelech that Sarah was his wife, but the Bible does not criticize Abraham’s deception and, therefore, it seems to tacitly approve of his deception in this circumstance.
+For example, Genesis 20 indicates that Abraham, a man known for his strong faith in God, was deceptive when he failed to inform King Abimelech that Sarah was his wife, but the Bible does not criticize Abraham’s deception and, therefore, it seems to tacitly approve of his deception in that particular circumstance.

 However, just because the Bible does not condemn the behavior of certain people this does not mean that it condones such behavior.
 Throughout the Old Testament, the behavior of a number of people is reported without comment as to the propriety of that behavior.